slappforge/sigma/docs/features/test/test.md

+---
+description: Define test cases and test your serverless functions in one click, on the SLAppForge Sigma cloud IDE, right while you develop
+---

 # Testing Your Functions

 Sigma has provided you the ability to test your functions as you develop.
 Testing a function is easy and has only two steps.